 '''

-bool isAStore_NP()
+bool isAStore NP()

 '''

-Returns true if memory is written.
-Some machine instructions may both load and store (e.g. CAS (compare and swap) on SPARC).
+Returns true if the memory access is write.
+Some machine instructions may both load and store (e.g, CAS (compare and swap) on SPARC).

 '''

-bool isAPrefetch_NP()
+bool isAPrefetch NP()

 '''

-Returns true if memory access is a prefetch (i.e. it has no observable effect on user registers).
+Returns true if memory access is a prefetch (i.e, it has no observable effect on user registers).
 It this returns true, the instruction is considered neither load nor store.
 Prefetches are detected only on SPARC.

 '''

-short prefetchType_NP()
+short prefetchType NP()

 '''